codeneuro/notebooks/README.md

 make launch
 ```

-If you want to build your own version, you could start with this repo and then modify the website and docker images accordingly.
+If you want to build your own version of this setup, start with this repo and just modify the website content and docker images accordingly.
+We will work on simpler strategies for customization in the future.